 Established program

 Gambel’s Goldens is a deliberately limited program producing one litter per year.
 That production cap is itself a quality signal.
 Breeders who limit litters are not trying to maximize revenue.
-They’re prioritizing the care each litter receives.
+They are prioritizing the care each litter receives.

 OFA-tested breeding stock is confirmed, and the program has used champion and Westminster-competing studs, which reflects a commitment to breed standard beyond basic registration.
 Gambel’s is listed in the Gun Dog Breeders directory, indicating field performance heritage.
 Westminster stud lineage and gun dog capability in the same program is a meaningful combination.

 Honest caveat: One litter per year means their waitlist can run 12 months or longer.
 Contact them early.
-The website is minimal, and several health testing details aren’t publicly listed, so you’ll need to ask about eye clearance and cardiac testing directly.
+The website is minimal, and several health testing details are not publicly listed, so you will need to ask about eye clearance and cardiac testing directly.

 | Criterion | Status |